50 Latest China IELTS Topics

 The graph below shows the population of India and China from the year 2000 to the present day with projections for growth to the year 2050.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

-The bar chart shows the amount of foreign direct investment in India and China from 2014 to 2019.
-Summarise the information by Selecting and reporting the main Features, and make comparisons where relevant.
+The line graph below shows the oil production and consumption in China between 1982 and 2006.
+Summarize the information by selecting and reporting the main features and make comparisons where relevant.

 The line graph depicts the percentage of China's population distributed among 3 age groups.